-Retail Ireland offers a broad range of financial products and services including current accounts, savings, mortgages, credit cards, motor finance and loans to personal and business banking customers.
-It is managed through a number of business units, namely Distribution Channels, Customer Segments and Propositions, Products (including the Issuer) and Business Banking (including Bank of Ireland Finance).
+Retail Ireland is one of the largest providers of financial services in Ireland with a network of branches across the country, mobile and online banking applications and customer contact centres.
+Retail Ireland offers a broad range of financial products and services including current accounts, savings, mortgages, credit cards, motor finance and loans to personal and business banking customers and is managed through a number of customer focused business lines namely EveryDay Banking, Home Buying (including the Issuer) and Business Banking (including Bank of Ireland Finance) supported by Distribution, Marketing and Risk Management partners.